aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-2/_index.md

 {{% /alert %}}

-Following is the simple usage scenario.
+The following is a simple usage scenario.

 **C#**

 {{< highlight csharp >}}

- //Create an instance of Workbook & load an existing spreadsheet
+ //Create an instance of Workbook and load an existing spreadsheet

 var book = new Workbook(dir + "sample.xlsx");